shkimroy/instagram-clone/README.md

-# instagram
+# Instagram

-Cloning IG with Python Django and React / React Native
+Cloning IG with Python Django and React